bgraedel/arcos4py/CONTRIBUTING.md

 If you are proposing a feature:

 * Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
+* Keep the scope as narrow as possible to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Remember that this is a volunteer-driven project and that contributions are welcome :)

 ## Get Started!